Video Production (Part 3): Editing Your Enterprise Video

 The cherry on top is the ability to consolidate and orchestrate microservices (such as storage, transcoding, metadata enrichment) to optimise speed to market and efficiency.

-We’d be delighted to talk you through all of this, so please feel free to reach out to our CEO Philippe Brodeur on firstname.lastname@example.org or click here to contact us to find out how Video Content-As-A-Service will save you time and money while increasing revenue opportunities.
+We’d be delighted to talk you through all of this, so please reach out to our CEO Philippe Brodeur.
+You can do so at firstname.lastname@example.org or click here to contact us.
+Find out how Video Content-As-A-Service will save you time and money while increasing revenue opportunities.